 Self Lender is a new credit builder loan program you can find online here.
-(Note this is a referral link and we receive a small amount of compensation; we’ve been recommending it since they launched and before that referral program was available.)
+(Note this is a referral link; we’ve been recommending it since they launched and before that referral program was available.)

 We’re really excited about this program.
 You can get started with an upfront fee of just $12 and a monthly payment as low as $48.50.
 Options of $97 or $194 monthly payments are also available.
 The larger your monthly payment, the bigger your savings account when you pay off the loan.